pietrisdimpetros/UserNRolesBase/README.md

 # UserNRolesBase
-Simple instructions based on Moss tutorial on how it was created up until this particular point
+Simple instructions based on Moss tutorial on how it was created up until this particular point If you use this repo, delete mdf in AppData if it exists in order to recreate the database based on our custom seed migrations

 Pending:
 1) Add Models
 2) Create Role Management Class